d-ghale/GroupProject_Cookzilla/README.md

     - Recipes which have not been seen by anyone during the last week.
     - Star User: User who has reviewed every recipe

-6. Search for users with similar taste as the given user:
+6. Search for users with similar taste as the given user (e.g. who have given similar ratings to some kinds of recipes):
-    - User can search for other users who have given a similar rating to other recipes with either a tag,ingredient or recipe name that is given in the  respective input field.
+    - Search for users who gave similar ratings to the logged-in user for recipes with tag, ingredient or receipe name.